Prashant-ranjan-singh-123/shoe_haven/README.md

 ## What you get by this app
 - Onboarding Screen UI
+- Amazing Animation Ideas
-- Store Application Home Page
+- Store Application Listing UI
+- Profile UI
+- Detailed Item UI
+- Added to Cart Screen

 ## Technologies stack 🚀
-- GetX State Management 💼
 - Clean Architecture 🏛️
 - Use of Flutter Animations package 🎬
 - iOS and Android Compatible 📱